otabuzzman/RTXplay/notes.md

 ```

 #### Rename older merge with conflicts
 Dangerous and therefore tricky but if you dare this [SO answer](https://stackoverflow.com/questions/22993597/git-changing-an-old-commit-message-without-creating-conflicts?answertab=active#tab-top) will most likely help.
+Mind that renaming effectively creates new commits and abandons old ones.

 1. Create git command
   ```